panaaj/signalk-openweather-provider/README.md

 -  From the list of plugins select `OpenWeather (Weather Provider)`  to display the details screen.

-- Select the number of _Daily forecasts_ to retrieve

-- Select the number of _Hourly Point forecasts_ to retrieve from OpenWeather.

-- Select the polling interval. _(Note: This is also used as the maximum age for cache data.)_

-- Check _Poll periodically using vessel position_ to regularly fetch weather data for the vessel's current posiition.

 - Enter an _OpenWeather API Key_.
 This is required to use the OpenWeather API.

+- Check _Poll periodically using vessel position_ to regularly fetch weather data for the vessel's current posiition.

+- Select the polling interval. _(Note: This is also used as the maximum age for cache data.)_

 ## Requirements